copious-world/message-relay-services/README.md

 # message-relay-services

+These classes provide the base classes for managing JSON communication between clients and servers.

 * **Communication classes using JSON**
 * **Client classes with common communication methods**
 * **Server classes**: ***application endpoints*** and ***switching relays***